PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

 1. Setup the variables for Security stack in security_stack/terraform.tfvars.
 Some of them are explained below:
     1. Parameter(Mandatory) `vpc_cidr`:
-        - (FOR BETA CUSTOMERS ONLY, SKIP OTHERWISE) Use a /25 CIDR.
-This is an AWS Gateway Load Balancer Beta limitation.
         - Use a /23 or bigger CIDR block.
 Ex.
 10.0.0.0/16
     2. Parameter(Mandatory) `tgw_id`:
-        - Use an Transit Gateway ID you noted in the Prerequisites Step 6.
+        - Use an Transit Gateway ID you noted in the Prerequisites Step 5.

         Ex. `tgw_id = "tgw-0xxxxxxxxx"`
     3. Parameter(Mandatory) `public_key`:
-        - Use the contents of public key created in Prerequisites Step 5 as parameter value.
+        - Use the contents of public key created in Prerequisites Step 4 as parameter value.

         Ex. `public_key="ssh-rsa xxxxxxxxxx"`
     4. Parameter(Optional) `user_data`: